This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

-The notification can be made before the signing of the concentration agreement if the business operators can demonstrate with sufficient evidence that they are not able to provide the signed concentration agreement when making the notification due to the reasons that there are business special arrangements, compulsory requirements of other laws, regulations or policies, mandatory requirements of other jurisdictions or other reasonable reasons, or that they will not be able to abide by the relevant statutory review period if making the notification after the signing of the concentration agreement.
-In such a case, the notifying parties shall provide relevant materials such as the memorandum or framework agreement of the transaction and the draft concentration agreement, with the main terms and conditions of the transaction.
+The notification can be made before the signing of the concentration agreement if the business operators can demonstrate with sufficient evidence that they are not able to provide the signed concentration agreement when making the notification due to the reasons that there are special business arrangements, compulsory requirements under other laws, regulations or policies, mandatory requirements of other jurisdictions or other reasonable reasons, or that they will not be able to abide by the relevant statutory review period if making the notification after the signing of the concentration agreement.
+In such a case, the notifying parties shall, when making the notification, provide relevant materials such as the memorandum or framework agreement of the transaction and the draft concentration agreement, with the main terms and conditions of the transaction.
 And the notifying parties shall provide to SAMR the concentration agreement after the signing of the same without delay.

 What is the basic timetable for the authority’s review?

 Having received a notification, SAMR will first examine whether notification documents or materials are in compliance with the statutory formality requirement.
-If so, SAMR will register the notification and send a notice to the notifying parties.
+If so, SAMR will initiate its review and send a notice to the notifying parties.
 If not, SAMR will request the notifying parties to make supplementary submissions or modifications, or provide clarifications or explanations.
 There is no statutory time limit for this examination period.

-After the registration of the notification, SAMR will have 30 calendar days to conduct preliminary review of the notified concentration and make a decision whether to conduct further review.
-Where authority decides not to conduct further review or fails to make such a decision at the expiration of the 30 days, the business operators concerned may implement the concentration.
+After the review being initiated, SAMR has 30 calendar days (Phase I) to conduct preliminary review of the notified concentration and make a decision whether to conduct further review.
+Where SAMR decides not to conduct further review or fails to make such a decision at the expiration of the 30 days, the business operators concerned may implement the concentration.

-Where SAMR decides to conduct further review, it shall, within 90 calendar days from the date of the decision, complete the further review, and make a decision whether to prohibit the concentration.
+Where SAMR decides to conduct further review, it shall, within 90 calendar days from the date of the decision (Phase II), complete the further review, and make a decision whether to prohibit the concentration.

 Under any of the following circumstances, SAMR may extend the period of further review for a maximum of 60 calendar days on condition that it informs the business operators of the extension in writing:

-Where the notifying parties withdraw a notification and then refile a new notification, the timetable shall be reset.
+Where a notifying parties withdraw a notification and then refile a new notification, the timetable shall be reset.
 This has taken place in several cases to date.

 The timetable may not be frozen.
 That said, it should be noted:

-(2) Where SAMR’s concerns about the impact of the proposed transaction on competition have not been fully addressed by the notifying parties at the end of the review period, the notifying parties may apply to withdraw the original notification and refile a new one.
+- Where SAMR’s concerns about the impact of the proposed transaction on competition have not been fully addressed by the notifying parties at the end of Phase III, the notifying parties may apply to withdraw the original notification and refile a new one.

 Are there any circumstances in which the review timetable can be shortened?

 Simplified procedures may be applied to concentration of business operators which is qualified as a simple case.
-Most of the simple cases are cleared within the period of preliminary review, i.e. 30 calendar days from the registration of the case, although there is no mandatory requirement in this regard.
+Most of the simple cases are cleared within the period of preliminary review, i.e. 30 calendar days from the initiation of the review, although there is no mandatory requirement in this regard.

-(1) Where in the same relevant market, the total market shares of all business operators participating in the concentration is less than 15%;
+- Where in the same relevant market, the total market share of all business operators participating in the concentration is less than 15%;

-(2) Where an upstream-downstream relationship exists among the business operators participating in the concentration, and the market share of such business operators in both the upstream and the downstream markets is less than 25%;
+- Where an upstream-downstream relationship exists among the business operators participating in the concentration, and the market share of such business operators in each of the upstream market and the downstream markets is less than 25%;

 Under either the simplified or non-simplified procedures, the notifying parties may inform SAMR of the urgency for closing the concentration with good cause and request SAMR to clear the concentration at its earliest convenience.
 In many cases, SAMR will accommodate such requests and make the clearance decision ahead of the statutory deadline.